28th Bomb Wing: Cold War

 The 37 BS returned to operational duty with the 28 BW in January 1987, just in time to join the 77 BS in training on the new bombers.
 The first B-1B arrived on 21 January 1987.
 In July 1988 the 57th Air Division became the wing's new higher headquarters.
 In 1989 the wing's B-1Bs earned the Fairchild Trophy, Crumm Linebacker Trophy, Eaker Trophy, and the Omaha Trophy for superior bomber operations and the most outstanding wing in SAC.
 The wing also provided tanker support for Operation Just Cause, December 1989 – January 1990.

 In July 1990 the Strategic Warfare Center became the latest of the wing's intermediate headquarters.
-Adding to its extensive combat experience, the wing deployed both tanker and airborne command post aircraft to Operation's Desert Shield/Desert Stormfrom August 1990 – March 1991.
+Adding to its extensive combat experience, the wing deployed both tanker and airborne command post aircraft to the Gulf War from August 1990 – February 1991.

 On 1 September 1991 SAC redesignated the 28th as the 28th Wing, and once again assigned it directly under Eighth Air Force, and as part of the new objective wing organization, reactivated the old 28 BG under the new name of the 28th Operations Group.
 The 28th Wing also regained host wing responsibilities for Ellsworth from the 44th Missile Wing.